xia-lab/MetaboAnalystR/README.md

 ## MetaboAnalystR History & Updates

-04-20-2018 - Submission to CRAN
+04-20-2018 - Submission of MetaboAnalystR Version 1.0.0 to CRAN

-04-16-2018 - Testing with R Version 3.4.4
+04-16-2018 - Testing MetaboAnalystR Version 1.0.0 with R Version 3.4.4

 04-10-2018 - Updated underlying R code w. changes to MetaboAnalyst 4.0

 03-23-2018 - Added 2 more package dependencies

-02-23-2018 - Minor bug fixes based on user feedback (MetaboAnalystR_1.0.0.6.tar.gz)
+02-23-2018 - Minor bug fixes based on user feedback (MetaboAnalystR Version 0.0.0.9000)

-02-05-2018 - Update MetaboAnalystR with 3 new modules in conjunction with the release of MetaboAnalyst Version 4
+02/05/2018 - We present a new update to MetaboAnalystR (In conjuction with the release of MetaboAnalyst Version 4.0) to enable comprehensive metabolomic data analysis, interpretation, and integration with other omics data.
+Over the years, MetaboAnalyst has continued to evolve based on user feedback and technological advancements in the field.
+For this year’s update, three new modules have been added to MetaboAnalyst 4.0/R, including: 1) the addition of a new module for pathway prediction from high-resolution mass spectral data using the mummichog algorithm; 2) the addition of a Biomarker Meta-Analysis module for robust biomarker identification through the combination of multiple metabolomic datasets; and 3) the addition of a Network Explorer module for integrative analysis of metabolomics, metagenomics, and/or transcriptomics data.
+The underlying knowledgebases (compound libraries, metabolite sets, metabolite-SNP associations and metabolic pathways) have also been updated using the latest data from the Human Metabolome Database (HMDB) and the Small Molecule Pathway Database (SMPDB).

 ## Error: Maximal number of DLLs reached